The Academy of Urbanism Awards this year will focus on the people who have made an outstanding contribution to our towns and cities.

 - Urban Thinker: Academics, researchers and authors working in the fields of urbanism, urban design and other urban related subjects.

-The awards will follow a similar pattern to previous awards: Nominations are invited via the Academy’s Website and will close on 25 June 2021.
+The awards will follow a similar pattern to previous awards: Nominations are invited via the Academy’s Website and will close on 2 July 2021.
 A shortlisting meeting will then take place that narrows down the nominations to 10 in each category.
-A finalist meeting will take place on 2 July 2021 to hone the longer lists down to three in each category.
+A finalist meeting will take place on 8 July 2021 at 14:00 BST to hone the longer lists down to three in each category.

 The assessment teams will then undertake an interview with each of the shortlisted nominees.
 Voting will then be open from 4 October 2021 for a month with the awards ceremony, hopefully in person taking place on 24 November 2021.